openedx/edx-documentation/en_us/shared/building_and_running_chapters/running_course/course_wiki.rst

 * Decide whether some parts of the wiki are intended for student collaboration or student input.
 Make sure that students are able to create and edit wiki articles in those sections, and use text to clearly indicate to students that these pages can be edited.

 * Think about the different tasks that will be performed by people in different roles.
 Typically you want your course team to have some privileges that students do not have.
-For example, course staff can delete wiki articles, but students cannot.
+For example, course team members can delete wiki articles, but students cannot.

-Course staff can perform these tasks to manage the wiki:
+Members of the course team can perform these tasks to manage the wiki.

 * :ref:`Show or Hide the Wiki<Showing or Hiding the Wiki>`
 * :ref:`Control Wiki Access<Controlling Wiki Access>`